Are Brooks Glycerin Good for Running?

 Come race day, the Glycerin is best for half or full marathons where cushioning takes priority.
 The energetic midsole ensures your legs stay fresher even in latter miles when form falters.
 Quicker racers up to a 10K can also rely on the Glycerin, although racers prioritizing responsiveness may lean towards other options for 5Ks or 10Ks.
 Ultimately, the Glycerin offers a reliable racing flat across long distances.

-Ideal Runner Profile and Weight Recommendation
+Ideal Runner Profile And Weight Recommendation

 The Glycerin works well as an everyday neutral trainer for runners with medium to high arches requiring cushioning.
 The sweet spot seems to be runners logging between 15-50 miles per week at easy paces.
 In terms of weight, the Glycerin accommodates average-sized runners best.